 The results of the study showed that watching video news on smaller screens is associated with lower cognitive engagement with the video content, indicated by a decreased heart rate variability and weakened skin conductance responses.

 Physical availability of affordable, functional smartphones is increasing globally, and more people have access to information via the internet than ever before.
-As a result, people are relying more on mobile devices with internet access to stay informed and entertained.
+With that, however, people are relying more on mobile devices with Internet access to stay informed and entertained.

 “People are relying heavily on these devices for information while being unaware of the subtle but limiting cognitive processing differences imposed by small screens,” Dunaway said.
 “We highlight the potentially countervailing effects of mobile technology, while also providing a framework for understanding how it increases one form of access to news and political information even as it reduces another.”

-Dunaway said these results have important implications for everyday life.
+Dunaway suggests these results have important implications for everyday life.

 “It’s important for people to be aware of these differences, especially in places where many people are mobile-dependent for access to the internet,” she said.
 “It’s also important for news organizations to be aware of the differences small screens make for the engagement of their audiences.
 As they scramble to adapt to the mobile environment, it will be important for news outlets to find ways to optimize engagement as much as possible on small screens.”